 Aces Wild Band

 Aces Wild, a band you won’t forget, is a high-powered party band from the South.
 This top energy group wows audiences with their extraordinary vocals and musical talent.
 These guys rock their hearts out, jamming to everything from Johnny Cash to Bruno Mars, from ZZ Top to George Strait.
 You name it, they play it, rocking performances from coast-to-coast.

 Experience, talent, phenomenal rhythms, percussion, and strong vocal leads make it easy for Aces Wild to deliver a show that makes any age group want to jump up and dance.
-They make magic happen on stage so audiences are always thrilled and inspired with their performance, making sure every event is unique.
+They make magic happen on stage so audiences are always thrilled and inspired by their performance, making sure every event is unique.
 Band members are lead vocalist and guitar slinger Travis Caudell, El Dorado native Paul Baumgardner on drums, and Hernando, Mississippi's own "Joey McBride" on bass guitar.

 Cummin Prison Band